owners have trusted LINK to sell their businesses

 - Copy of franchise agreement if a franchise business.

-Like many small business owners you will probably have to search out these items and some may need to be updated.
 Make sure the financial information is current and accurate.
-If you’re selling half way through the year you could get your accountant to prepare half-year accounts for the purpose of selling.
+If you’re selling halfway through the year, you could get your accountant to prepare half-year accounts for the purpose of selling.

 For a formal valuation appraisal and opinion, many business owners use LINK to have a written opinion prepared on their business and establish the price range.
 This is useful in the case of one partner wanting to buy out the other partners, a management buyout or valuation for family estate planning.